 Continuity of Care Services is a CQC regulated employer.
 As such, offers of employment will be subject to satisfactory references, enhanced DBS and other necessary checks.
-We will also require you to complete mandatory training before employment can begin.
+We will also require you to complete mandatory paid training before employment can begin.

 When starting at CCS, our Lead Trainer arranges a suitable times and dates for training.
 Our training programme is five days’ worth of training – working towards their Care Certificate which includes the following: